Lennox Lewis vs. Francois Botha: The fight

 Like in his previous fight with Grant, Lewis would make short work of Botha.
 Lewis dominated the duration of the fight, landing 24 of his 47 thrown punches while Botha only managed to land nine punches through the entire fight while opting to take a more defensive approach.
 With one minute left in the first round, Lewis staggered Botha with a right hook, but Botha managed to stay on his feet and avoid the knockdown.
 Lewis attempted to capitalize and pursued Botha aggressively in an attempt to gain a knockdown, but Botha was able to weather Lewis' attack by clinching and survived the first round without being knocked down.
 In the second round, Botha tried to keep his distance from Lewis and offered very little offence in the round.
 With about 40 seconds left in the round, Lewis was able to land a powerful four punch combination that knocked Botha halfway out of the ring.
 Botha crawled back in and was able to get back on his feet but was clearly hurt from the exchange, prompting referee Larry O'Connell to stop the fight, handing Lewis his second consecutive second-round knockout victory.

+Aftermath

+After the bout Lewis responded to Mike Tyson's comments after his victory over Lou Savarese in Glasgow the previous month saying "Tell Mike Tyson to either put up or shut up.
+He's been talking about what he can eat," before he held up his right hand and said "I'll show him what he can eat."